Alissa Bjerkhoel: The Innocence March

 From April to June 2013, Bjerkhoel, CIP director Justin Brooks and managing attorney Michael Semanchik, along with many California Innocence Project exonerees and supporters, participated in an event they called "The Innocence March."
 Determined to gain clemency from Governor Jerry Brown for twelve convicted prisoners whom they deemed to be "100 percent innocent," as well as to gain public awareness of the plight of wrongfully convicted prisoners, they walked a 700-mile route from the CIP's offices in San Diego to the Capitol at Sacramento to formally present their petitions on behalf of the twelve to the governor.

 "I could not be happier to complete this journey and bring attention to these cases," said Bjerkhoel to a journalist.

-We would not walk over 700 miles for these people if they were guilty.
-The justice system has failed these people and they remain incarcerated even though they are innocent.
-We are confident, when the Governor reviews these cases, he will grant clemency and send them home to their families.

 The marchers usually began each day's trek at about 5:30 am and covered about 20 miles by the end of each day, often in inclement weather and sometimes walking along railroad tracks and even through forests.
 Guy Miles' 80-year-old uncle marched twelve miles of the route with the group despite a leg injury.
 The team of attorneys met Miles himself at San Quentin prison during their journey.
 Adam Riojas, a CIP client freed after 14 years in prison, accompanied the marchers from San Diego to Oceanside, where he is now the pastor of a local chapel.
 Brian Banks joined the march at Malibu to lend his support so that other wrongfully-convicted prisoners could be released.

 The march reached its destination in fifty-one days, four days earlier than the original 55-day schedule.
 In December of the same year, the California Innocence Project recreated the final (Sacramento) leg of the original march, from Raley Field to the governor's office at the Capitol.
 Although Gov. Brown did not grant clemency to any of the twelve, the march resulted in extensive press coverage.
 The Innocence March was selected by San Diego Magazine as one of the "27 Reasons to Love SD [San Diego] Now."
 Several of the prisoners named in the petition (including Guy Miles and Kim Long) have subsequently been freed through CIP's efforts.